 $230 for members and affiliated organisations; $150 for distance members (more than 200 km from Sydney CBD); $390 for non-members.
 Costs includes morning and afternoon teas and casual lunch of sandwiches, juices and fresh fruit, with water available all day; please indicate dietary preferences in your booking details.

 If the workshop is full, please contact us on the email address below and we will place your name on a waitlist.
-If we have a sufficient number of people on the list, we can consider running the course again in future.

 For any further information contact: